I wrote in my How to pack your holiday makeup bag like a Pro post that we were travelling to Greece and Morocco this summer.

 Since childhood, Greek mythology always attracted me.
 Being Indian, I could relate to having countless gods and demigods as the Hindu mythology has countless gods and goddesses too.

 It was only fitting that the first stop on our holiday be Athens.
 The first place we went to was the Acropolis.
 It is beautiful.
 You can almost feel the history have a life of itself around you.
+You will find this for much of Greece and its islands, including Crete!
+Crete is definitely not somewhere that can be done in a day which is why I would recommend getting a hire car from somewhere like e-mietwagenkreta.de.

 The view from the Acropolis is stunning.
 You can see the city of Athens cradled between Mount Aigaleo to the west, Mount Parnitha to the north, Mount Pentelicus to the northeast and Mount Hymettus to the east.